davidgasquez/handbook/Data/Analytics Engineering.md

 - Analytics work can be roughly split in two buckets:
   1. Building automated [[Systems]], from metrics to [[Dashboards]], to enable self-service use cases for business users.
 This is what we now typically call analytics engineering.
   2. Doing ad-hoc analyses, to answer some questions directly.
-- Attach date to data team resources ([[Dashboards]], analysis, ...) so they exist as artifacts that were true at a certain point on time.
 - Make your modeling approach explicit (e.g. [Dimensional Modeling](https://youtu.be/lWPiSZf7-uQ)).
-- Modeling reality always get complex quickly.
-There are always small nuances, special conditions, things that changed, edge cases and, of course, errors.
+- Modeling reality gets complex quickly.
+There are small nuances, special conditions, things that changed, edge cases and, of course, errors.
-- Imagine your company today as a human society where only half the population can read (understand the data), one tenth can write (SQL queries), where half a dozen languages are spoken, and where most of the books ([[Dashboards]]/insight reports) in the library contain things that once were true but have since been outdated (but you don’t know which ones).
+- Imagine your company today as a human society where only half the population can read (understand the data), one tenth can write (SQL queries), where half a dozen languages are spoken, and where most of the books ([[Dashboards]]/insight reports) in the library contain things that once were true but have since been outdated (but you don't know which ones).
 Not a highly productive information ecosystem.
-- [[Teamwork|Collaborate with your team]] and break down complex models into reusable pieces.
 - Domain knowledge is more important than your coding skills.
 - Ground truth isn't a single place.
-Start by joining on common unique keys and counting things, then figure out what’s different and why.
+Start by joining on common unique keys and counting things, then figure out what's different and why.
+- [[Teamwork|Collaborate with your team]] and break down complex models into reusable pieces.
 - Working with data is like exploring the horizon.
 It changes as soon as you look it from a higher place (more data).
+- Attach a date to your team output resources ([[Dashboards]], analysis, ...) so they exist as artifacts that were true at a certain point on time.
-- Reduce the areas where business logic can be injected, create “time to live” policies on last mile transforms, build a culture of standardizing + celebrating access to cross-functional codebases.
+- Reduce the areas where business logic can be injected, create "time to live" policies on last mile transforms, build a culture of standardizing + celebrating access to cross-functional codebases.
   - People default to writing business logic in the tool they are most comfortable with.
-The best way for data teams to prevent sprawling business logic is not just to limit last mile transforms in other tools, but also to invite others into their tools.
-[This logic will be written, and if the data team gate-keeps, it will be written outside of their visibility](https://ian-macomber.medium.com/data-systems-tend-towards-production-be5a86f65561).
+The best way for data teams to prevent sprawling business logic is to limit last mile transforms in other tools and invite others into their tools.
+[The logic will be written, and if the data team gate-keeps, it will be written outside of their visibility](https://ian-macomber.medium.com/data-systems-tend-towards-production-be5a86f65561)!
 If a data team can educate and encourage contributions to their codebase, they invite code to be written where it most belongs.
 - Modern data warehouses [might need new model design paradigms](https://github.com/ActivitySchema/ActivitySchema/blob/main/2.0.md).

 ## Resources